ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    RUN_TASK_VX_ENSGRID="TRUE"
    RUN_TASK_VX_ENSPOINT="TRUE"

 These tasks are independent, so users may set some values to "TRUE" and others to "FALSE" depending on the needs of their experiment.
 Note that the ENSGRID and ENSPOINT tasks apply only to ensemble model verification.
-Additional verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>` More details on all of the parameters in this section are available in :numref:`Chapter %s <VXTasks>`.
+Additional verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.
+More details on all of the parameters in this section are available in :numref:`Section %s <VXTasks>`.

 .. _SetUpPythonEnv:

 Set Up the Python and Other Environment Parameters
 ----------------------------------------------------

 The workflow requires Python 3 with the packages ``PyYAML``, ``Jinja2``, and ``f90nml`` available.
-This Python environment has already been set up on Level 1 platforms, and it can be activated in the following way (from ``/ufs-srweather-app/regional_workflow/ush``):
+This Python environment has already been set up on Level 1 platforms, and it can be activated in the following way:

 .. code-block:: console